google/go-cloud/internal/docs/pubsub/design.md

 // occurs.
 An AckNotSupportedError can be returned for pubsub systems that
 // do not support Acks.
 func (m *Message) Ack(ctx context.Context) error {
-    // Send the ack id back to the subscriber. m.sub.ackChan <- m.ackID
+    // Send the ack ID back to the subscriber for batching. m.sub.ackChan <- m.ackID
     select {
     case err := <-m.sub.ackErrChan: